AlgoMaster Logo

 Intuition

-Imagine two pointers, one at each end of the array, moving inward.
-We also track leftMax (the tallest bar seen from the left so far) and rightMax (the tallest bar seen from the right so far).
+Use two pointers, left and right, starting at the ends and moving inward, along with leftMax (the tallest bar seen from the left so far) and rightMax (the tallest bar seen from the right so far).
+Compare height[left] and height[right] to decide which side to process.

 Algorithm